 What do you sell?

 What is your company’s offering—a widget, software, a service, consumer goods?
 Take a moment and answer.
 Got it in mind?
-Good—now please hold that thought because we’re going to come back to it in a moment.
+Good.
+Hold that thought because we’re going to come back to it in a moment.

 Of Cornucopias and Firehoses

-There are about 30 million businesses in the US—a true multitude.
-Of course, this can only result in an overflow of offerings.
+There are about 30 million businesses in the US.
+A true multitude, which results in an overflow of offerings.
 As consumers we can all agree, it’s a beautiful thing.
-As business owners, it’s a different story.
+But for business owners, it’s a different story.

 Our market is so thick with entrepreneurial endeavors that we find ourselves surrounded by competition.
 It’s the rare business that enjoys the fabled Blue Ocean.
 (I’ve never encountered one, have you?)
 For this reason, we are driven to create competitive advantages, to be somehow different, better, more desirable.